APPLICATION

 • Caster sugar as a base

-• Vegetable oil to prevent agglomeration and burning
+• Vegetable oil to prevent accumulation and burning

 PROCESS